Who can volunteer?

 Carol Lim

 Thank you Global Dental Relief!
-Nothing compares to the efforts and perseverance of your volunteer teams, working hard to bring healthy smiles to children.
+Nothing compares to the efforts and impact of your volunteer overseas programs, working hard to bring healthy smiles to children.

 - Carol Lim, Vice President of Business Development, Cranberry U.S.A